WATERPROOFING | DAMP REPAIR | DAMP SURVEYS | DAMP TREATMENT | WALL STABILISATION | RESIN REPAIRS | CAVITY WALL TIES

 Another cause of Penetrating Damp is Porous Brickwork & Stonework allowing moisture through.
 We are experienced in the uses of a wide range of breathable, external water repellent products which are colourless and applied to the outside of the building.

-At Premier Contractors, we have a specialist team who repair external defects before products are applied.
+At Premier 1st for Property Care, we have a specialist team who repair external defects before products are applied.

 Another cause might be where external ground levels are higher than the internal floor levels.
 Then, moisture that is naturally in the ground penetrates through the masonry, affecting the internal side of the building.
 This is also known as bridging and can cause discolouration of paint, peeling wallpaper, damaged plaster or even fungal decay.